CSCfi/csc-user-guide/docs/computing/lustre.md

 Lustre is designed for efficient parallel I/O for large files.
 However, when dealing with small files and intensive metadata operations, the MDS/MDT can become a bottleneck.
-As an example, when a user opens/closes a file many times in a loop during the workload on MDT increases.
-When many users do similar operations, the metadata operations can slow down and influence many users.
+As an example, when a user opens/closes a file many times in a loop, the workload on MDT increases.
+When several users do similar operations, the metadata operations can slow down the whole system and influence many users.
 As login and compute nodes share the file system, this can show up even as slow editing of files in a login node.
 Also, if in parallel application the different processes perform lot of operations on the same small